DETAILED ACTION

 a steering system comprising a wheel steering angle actuator (5, Fig. 1);

-a computing unit (10, col. 4 lines 18-23) configured to reduce an energy demand and/or energy consumption by the vehicle (i.a. col. 4 line 31) by, in at least one operating state in which a predefined driving situation is identified by the vehicle sensor system (col. 3 lines 2-7), reducing a power consumption by the wheel steering angle actuator in order to reduce the energy demand and/or the energy consumption (col. 4 lines 30-31), such that the reduced power consumption by the at least one wheel steering angle actuator is below a power consumption by the at least one wheel steering angle actuator planned for in the identified predefined driving situation (i.e. if the power were not reduced; col. 1 lines 31-35) that provides a method for power saving in steering systems that each decrease a thermal load on a motor of a road wheel actuator and an electronic controller thereof (col. 1 lines 41-43).
+a computing unit (10, col. 4 lines 18-23) configured to reduce an energy demand and/or energy consumption by the vehicle (i.a. col. 4 line 31) by, in at least one operating state in which the predefined driving situation is identified by the vehicle sensor system (col. 3 lines 2-7), reducing a power consumption by the wheel steering angle actuator in order to reduce the energy demand and/or the energy consumption (col. 4 lines 30-31), such that the reduced power consumption by the at least one wheel steering angle actuator is less than the planned power consumption by the at least one wheel steering angle actuator planned for in the identified predefined driving situation (i.e. if the power were not reduced; col. 1 lines 31-35) that provides a method for power saving in steering systems that each decrease a thermal load on a motor of a road wheel actuator and an electronic controller thereof (col. 1 lines 41-43).

 NAKATA teaches a steering system comprising at least two wheel steering angle actuators configured to change a respective wheel steering angle of the plurality of vehicle wheels on an individual wheel basis (34, 0030 lines 2-5, Fig. 2).